 It usually depends on your age:

-- Women under 37 in their first IVF cycle should only have a single embryo transfer.
-In their second IVF cycle, they should have a single embryo transfer if one or more top-quality embryos are available.
+- Women under 37 in their 1st IVF cycle should only have a single embryo transfer.
+In their 2nd IVF cycle, they should have a single embryo transfer if 1 or more top-quality embryos are available.
 Doctors should only consider using 2 embryos if no top-quality embryos are available.
-In the third IVF cycle, no more than 2 embryos should be transferred.
+In the 3rd IVF cycle, no more than 2 embryos should be transferred.

-- Women aged 37 to 39 years in the first and second full IVF cycles should also have single embryo transfer if there are 1 or more top-quality embryos, and double embryo transfer should only be considered if there are no top-quality embryos.
-In the third cycle, no more than 2 embryos should be transferred.
+- Women aged 37 to 39 years in their 1st and 2nd full IVF cycles should also have a single embryo transferred if there are 1 or more top-quality embryos.
+Double embryo transfer should only be considered if there are no top-quality embryos.
+In the 3rd cycle, no more than 2 embryos should be transferred.